seregazhuk/seregazhuk.github.io_old/_posts/2017-11-20-memcached-reactphp-p4.md

 As for me I prefer the first one (using [clue/php-block-react](https://github.com/clue/php-block-react) library) because it is much easier to use, the tests look readable and failure messages exactly tell the reason why the tests have failed.

 <hr>
-Writing this article has inspired me to write [my own testing library for ReactPHP promises](https://github.com/seregazhuk/php-react-promise-testing).
+Writing this article has inspired me to create [my own testing library for ReactPHP promises](https://github.com/seregazhuk/php-react-promise-testing).
 It contains `TestCase` class which extends base PHPUnit `TestCase` and provides a set of convenient assertions:

 - `assertPromiseResolves()`
 - `assertPromiseResolvesWith()`